2026 Minnesota in Winter, A Wonderland of Owls and Other Raptors

 Health

-As always, when traveling, if receiving treatment via prescription or over-the-counter medication, be sure to bring a supply that will see you safely through your tour travels.
+As always, when traveling, be sure to bring a sufficient supply of prescription or over-the-counter medication to safely see you through your tour travels.

 Pack all medication in your carry-on baggage in their original containers.
 Airline baggage restrictions often change with little or no warning, so please check with your airline in the weeks before departure.

-Standard travel precautions dictate that you should always be up to date with your MMR and Tetanus shots, and we encourage all travelers to receive vaccinations as recommended by the CDC.
+Standard travel precautions recommend that you stay up to date with your MMR and Tetanus shots, and we encourage all travelers to receive vaccinations as recommended by the CDC.

 Your enjoyment on the trip depends heavily on being prepared for the cold and wind.
 Warm, waterproof clothing and sturdy waterproof boots are essential gear.
 By dressing appropriately, you'll find the northern winter surprisingly manageable.
 Please review our recommended packing list.
 A wealth of general health information for travelers can be found at the US Centers for Disease Control and Prevention (CDC) in Atlanta, GA., the CDC website at: www.cdc.gov/travel